andreidemidov/Checkout/README.md

     - docker compose up
 - After you run these 2 commands, you should be able to see the swagger doc of api on: http://localhost:8090/swagger/index.html
-- Everything should be good to go and db is already setup by a sql initialization script added to mssql container
+- Everything should be good to go and db is already setup by a sql initialization script added to mssql container -In order to close application please use:
+        - docker compose down

 Run via VS2022
     - Please restore nuget packages and make sure the solution is ready to go